wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 $$a_{2,19}$$ in the process.
 Afterwards, as described above, we carefully make sure to preserve the old value of $$d_2$$.
 Now, if $$a_{2,19} = d_{2,19}$$ prior to these changes, then $$a_{2,19} \ne d_{2,19}$$ afterwards.
 In other words, changing $$a_2$$ has the potential to break our constraints on $$d_2$$.

-This can and will happen, so whenever we modify a state that appears in another state's equality constraints we have to make sure that these equalities still hold.
+This can and will happen with many of our equality constraints, so whenever we modify a state that appears in another state's equality constraints we have to make sure that these equalities still hold.

 As it happens, our modifications to $$a_{2}$$ don't tend to disrupt
 $$a_{2,19}$$.
 When we move on to massaging $$d_5$$ and beyond, though, we will